 About the center

-In the beginning of 2005 the Center moved to the historical building of Villa Grande.
+In the beginning of 2005, the center moved to the historical building of Villa Grande.
 Villa Grande was during World War II the residence of the Norwegian collaborator and Nazi-leader, Vidkun Quisling.
-Villa Grande was then known as "Gimle".
-With this symbolic act of reappropriation the center transforms the image of this monumental building.
-Once a house of shame it is now filled with activities in strong contrast to its former role.
+Villa Grande was then known as "Gimle", referring to the heavenly place in Asgard within Norse mythology.